-- European Interoperability Framework (EIF)1 The European Interoperability Framework (EIF) serves as an important framework for organisations to promote and improve interoperability and therefore is considered as a paramount starting point for defining SIMAPS attributes.
-The respective items per attribute have been specifically formed to assess the level of conformance with the elements of EIF structure (principles/layers/conceptual model).
-The basis to define SIMAPS items have been the EIF recommendations; - European Interoperability Reference Architecture (EIRA)2 EIRA compliance is ensured at the level of SIMAPS attributes.
+- European Interoperability Reference Architecture (EIRA) 2 EIRA compliance is ensured at the level of SIMAPS attributes.
 In this context, the respective items per attribute have been specifically formed to assess the level of conformance with the EIRA Architecture Building Blocks (ABBs).
 The basis to define SIMAPS items has been the context of each one of the EIRA ABBs. - Digital Single Market the Digital Single Market strategy aims to open up digital opportunities for people and business and enhance Europe's position as a world leader in the digital economy.
 Select attributes were defined to align with this ambition; the terminology of SIMAPS overall embraces the key concepts of "digitalisation" in its various aspects; - Structural Interoperability Quick Assessment Toolkit (SIQAT©)3 SIQAT© has been developed in the context of Action 2016.36 Assessment of trans-European systems supporting EU policies of the Interoperability solutions and common frameworks for European public administrations, businesses and citizens.
-The objective of the SIQAT© is to allows public service owners to evaluate the structural interoperability maturity level of their digital public service.
+The objective of the SIQAT© is to allows public service owners to evaluate the structural interoperability maturity level of their digital public service. - Semantic interoperability experts The IMAPS project team conducted some rounds of interviews with identified experts from the semantic interoperability domain to improve the SIMAPS questionnaire. - A multi-dimensional framework to evaluate the innovation potential of digital public services4